bartuakyurek/Spring-Decomposed-Skinning/README.md

 We compare our results with another method that unifies physical simulation with the skinning framework, Controllable PBD by Wu and Umetani [1].
-![Comparison with Wu et al.](./assets/spot_comparison.gif) **Figure 3.1:** Comparing our results with a state-of-art paper.
+![Comparison with Wu et al.](./assets/spot_comparison.gif) **Figure 3.1:** Comparing our results with a state-of-the-art paper.
 We introduce global dynamics that can act like stretch-squish deformation.

 In Figure 3.1, the yellow dots represent the point handles that are transformed by the user.
 The same handles are transformed for both Wu et al. and our work.